ZiksthemW/ZiksthemW/README.md

 - 🔭 I just launched my first [Tech News Website][news]!
 - 🌱 I’m trying to learn everything 🤣
 - 👯 I'm a freelancer so mail me if you have job :)
-- 🥅 2021 Goals: Learning Perl & Ruby
+- 🥅 2023 Goals: Releasing a successfull software.

 ### Connect with me: